-The simple practice of bringing a gentle, accepting attitude to the present moment helps our students develop compassion, focus, curiosity and empathy.
+The simple practice of mindfulness helps our students develop compassion, focus, curiosity and empathy.

 Mindfulness changes the brain

-Drawing from the neuroscience based Mind-Up program, our curriculum aims to foster social and emotional awareness, enhance psychological well-being and promote strong interpersonal relationships.
+Drawing from the neuroscience based Mind-Up program, our curriculum aims to foster social and emotional awareness, enhance mental well-being and promote stronger connections with others.

 There are three key components of the curriculum; mindfulness, neuroscience and a breathing process called Core Practice.

-Intertwined with these mindful sensory experiences is an increased awareness of social emotional learning, such as reflecting on social interactions, active listening, repeating back what others say, connecting with feelings and needs, widening vocabulary to explain experiences, reading facial expressions and body language.
+We also focus on increased awareness of social emotional learning, such as self-reflection, active listening, repeating back what others say, connecting with feelings and needs, widening vocabulary to explain experiences, reading facial expressions and body language.